Christmas flowers, history, memories…

 Walks won’t stop – we’ll take neighbourhood walks on both the Christmas Eve and New Year’s Eve Sundays, because… why not?!

 In January, we’ll take a later trip west for a tasty afternoon tea in an historical inn.
 (Yes, really! or perhaps I should say, “At last!”
 We’ve been planning that for a couple of years.)

 And, soon: we’ll see this year’s installations of Ice Breakers, Winter Stations, and a new one: Light Fest!
 Stay tuned.
 Cool stuff along the water.
 Plenty of great winter walking, just ahead!

 You’re just finding WestWalking for the first time?!

 Welcome.
 You really should walk with us!

-See you Sunday!
+See you in the morning!